 Pollution Risk Countermeasures

 At the Toyota Tsusho Group, we have established voluntary standards via which we aim to keep within 80 percent of the standards set out by environmental laws and regulations.
 We manage these voluntary standards on a daily basis, and check compliance through internal audits.
-In fiscal 2020, the Group has not been subjected to any fines or penalties and has not committed any violations or non-conformities with laws and regulations in relation to the environment, and consequently, no associated costs were incurred.
+In fiscal 2021, the Group has not been subjected to any fines or penalties and has not committed any violations or non-conformance with environment-related laws and regulations, and consequently, no associated costs were incurred.

 Some of the substances used in industrial processes pose a pollution risk or can damage human health.
 The Toyota Tsusho Group uses and manages these substances in compliance with the various rules established by the European Union.